 Some would, almost in passing, mention clumsiness, poorly timed or poorly navigated obstacles, and sometimes accidents involving equipment.

 Luckily my amazing sport, working and show dogs clients know when there’s a problem because of the impacts on performance.
 They stop working their dogs straight away to investigate the cause.

 What they also know is that 45 – 55% of a dog’s body is made up of muscle and so appreciate that if they spot a new mobility or performance issue in an otherwise healthy dog, that muscle injury or spasm is very high up on the list of likely causes.

 So, what exactly is Core Conditioning?

-Core conditioning programmes developed by the Canine Conditioning Academy (CCA) and delivered by CCA Coaches is the ultimate in core fitness programmes for dogs.
+Core conditioning programmes developed by the Canine Conditioning Academy (CCA) and delivered by CCA Coaches are the ultimate in core fitness programmes for dogs.

 Running for a period of 6-8 weeks this course is an absolute must before undertaking any new sport or activity and particularly after taking a long break from training.

 Working with up to date sporting principles, in-depth canine anatomy and breed knowledge here are some of the fundamentals covered

 Sport-specific training alone does not make an athlete.